 No one spends their time in the desert alone.
 The people of Israel were prepared communally as they wandered.
 Even Jesus was accompanied by Father and Spirit during his temptation.
 We need not wander in our desert of infertility alone either.
 I am grateful for the community of this particular ministry, my personal companions and prayer warriors, and for the suffering Christ, who accompanies us, intercedes for us, and redeems us wherever we go.

-Cayce Farina is a mental health counselor and has been married to her sweet husband, Brian, for 7 years.
+Cayce is a mental health counselor and has been married to her sweet husband, Brian, since 2013.
 They are parents to one child in Heaven and run a miscarriage bereavement ministry at their parish.
 In her spare time, Cayce enjoys baking, singing, musical theatre, and snuggling her two cats.